 The managers, in their sole discretion, may elect to accept less than the maximum amount of the asset management fee to enhance the earnings of the company.
 Such fee waivers were not made for the purpose of providing the company with sufficient funds to satisfy unit redemption requests, nor were such waivers made in order to meet any required level of distributions, as the company has no such required level of distributions.
 The managers do not use any specific criteria in determining the exact amount of fees to be waived.
 The decision to waive fees and the amount, if any, to be waived, is made by the managers in their sole discretion.

-Asset management fees are summarized in the following table for the three months ended March 31.
+Asset management fees are summarized in the following table for the three and six month periods ended June 30.